 Think about what you learn in a classroom setting as well as what you do each day to be a successful student; the skills you develop are equally important in the workplace:

 - critical reading, reflection, and analysis

 - expanded world view and exposure to new ideas/ways of thinking

 - effective teamwork to advance a common project/purpose

 - effective time-management and self-motivation to complete projects independently

 - demonstrated writing proficiency in short and long essay format

 - broader knowledge of career and graduate-study options

 One of the more significant skills CANES majors develop is language acquisition.
-Your study of Greek, Latin or Biblical Hebrew sets you apart and demonstrates your willingness to explore and expand your understanding of history and culture.
-Not to mention, the study of ancient languages shows discipline and perseverance, since they are such difficult languages to learn.
+Study of Greek, Latin, or Biblical Hebrew sets you apart and demonstrates your willingness to explore and expand your understanding of history and culture.
+In addition, the study of ancient languages shows discipline and perseverance, since they are such difficult languages to learn.
 Overall, you will have a wide variety of skills and talents to start you on the path to a rewarding career.
 Visit our website for more information.